Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Multifractality and Fock space localization

 giving rise to the decay coefficient $\tau_{}^{(q)} = q-1$ and a $q$-independent fractal dimension $d_q = 1$.
 Specifically, in the commonly studied case at $q=2$, the IPR scales as $\langle \langle P_2^{-1} \rangle_n\rangle_{H} \propto {\mc D}^{-1}$, which is in agreement with the exact result predicted by the GOE of the RMT~\cite{mehta_91}, $\langle \langle P_2^{-1} \rangle_n\rangle_{H} = 3/{\mc D}.$ In the opposite case of Fock space localization, one may think of only ${\mc O}(1)$ coefficients $c_i$ begin nonzero, and thus $\langle \langle P_q^{-1} \rangle_n\rangle_{H}$ does not scale with the system size.
 This implies $\tau_{}^{(q)} = d_{}^{(q)} = 0$ for all $q$.
 The only exception is $q=1$, at which $P_q^{-1} = 1$ due to normalization, and hence $d_{}^{(1)}$ cannot distinguish between the ergodic and nonergodic phase.
 However, studying the typical fractal dimension $d_{\rm typ}^{(q)}$ that is the focus of our study, no such limitation occurs at $q=1$.

 In finite systems such as those studied here, one often obtains $d_{\rm typ}^{(q)}$ that is away from the limiting cases discussed above, i.e., $0<d_{\rm typ}^{(q)}<1$.
 This result may either be consistent with (multi)fractality of the system, or suggesting that the system is not yet in the asymptotic regime.
 In our numerical analyses, we first verify whether the system can be considered as being in the asymptotic regime, and hence if the ansatz from Eq.~(\ref{eq:def_Sq_dq}) can be applied.
-Figures~\ref{fig_tauq1_flow_sun},~\ref{fig_tauq1_sun} and~\ref{fig_tauq1_toy} show examples in which the system is in the asymptotic regime: these occur deep in the ergodic regime at $\alpha_c \ll \alpha \lesssim 1$, at the critical point $\alpha=\alpha_c$, and deep in the localized phase at $\alpha \ll \alpha_c$.
+Figures~\ref{fig_tauq1_flow_sun},~\ref{fig_tauq1_sun} and~\ref{fig_tauq1_toy} show examples in which the system is close to the asymptotic regime: these occur deep in the ergodic regime at $\alpha_c \ll \alpha \lesssim 1$ and at the critical point $\alpha=\alpha_c$.
 In contrast, outside the asymptotic regime, $d^{(q)}_{\rm typ}$ should be replaced by a number that depends on $L$, i.e., $d^{(q)}_{\rm typ} \rightarrow d^{(q,L)}_{\rm typ}$, which we calculate in Fig.~\ref{fig_tauq1_flow_sun}.
 We numerically extract $d^{(q,L)}_{\rm typ}$ by computing the values of slope of $S_{\rm typ}^{(q)}$ between consecutive system sizes $L-1$ and $L$,

 Such procedure was recently used in studies of multi-fractal properties of wavefunctions on different types of Anderson graphs~\cite{sierant_lewenstein_23, GarciaMata2020, GarciaMata2022}.
 From the flow of $d^{(q,L)}_{\rm typ}$ with $L$, one may conjecture about the fate of $d^{(q)}_{\rm typ}$ in the thermodynamic limit $L\to \infty$.